Advertisement

 Check Your Accreditations

-Even if you have a high level of education, certain professions in Canada require that your foreign qualifications be recognised.
+Even if you have a high level of education, certain professions in Canada require that your foreign qualifications be recognized.
 This is especially true in fields like medicine, social work, and education.
 Accreditation can take some time, so plan ahead of time.

 Bridge programs are available for internationally trained professionals.
 These programs include the courses, assessments, practical experience, and exam preparation needed to obtain accreditation in your field.
 Local colleges and universities typically offer bridging programs that combine virtual and in-person training or experience.